SayantanKumar/GLP_AMIA/README.md

 ## Data

-This repository does not include the full PubMed Open Access source corpus, intermediate PMOA annotation trees, expert annotations, or all LLM-extracted timelines.
-The paper reports that temporal annotations and code will be released upon acceptance.
-Until those artifacts are available, the notebooks should be treated as reproducibility and analysis code for users who have the corresponding local data.
+This repository includes the released GLP-1RA annotation archive (`annotations.zip`) with expert timelines, LLM timelines, diagnosis features, demographic features, and precomputed matching outputs.
+It does not include the full PubMed Open Access source corpus or the broader intermediate PMOA annotation tree used to construct the initial candidate pool.

 Expected timeline CSV format: